Designing curricula with

 Funding provided by

-Arts & Humanities Program Enchancement Grant
+Arts & Humanities Program Enhancement Grant

 2018-2020.
 Council on Research & Creativity.
 Florida State University.